ssciwr/sustainable_development_course/unit6/DEMONSTRATIONS.md

 The demonstrations take part in the beginning of the life session.
-In unit 6, it will be demonstrated how to set up GitHub workflows and push to readthedocs.
+In unit 6, a demonstration as requested by the participants will be carried out.